 Many patients who have lost an eye have a condition referred to as the post enucleation socket syndrome (often abbreviated to ‘PESS’).

 The typical features of this are:

 - Enophthalmos (a sunken appearance of the artificial eye)

 - An upper eyelid sulcus deformity (a hollowing of the upper eyelid)

-- Blepharoptosis or upper eyelid retraction (a drooping or retracted upper eyelid)
+- Blepharoptosis or upper eyelid retraction (a drooping or a retracted upper eyelid)

 - A backward tilt of the artificial eye

 Many of these features are amenable to surgical improvement.
 The surgery may have to be carried out in stages.
 A patient undergoing this type of surgery may have to accept a lengthy period of time (2-3 months) without the ocular prosthesis (artificial eye) during the recovery phase.
-Such surgery can have profound effects on a patient professionally, socially and emotionally.
+Such surgery can have a significant effect on a patient professionally, socially and emotionally.

 Jan’s Story – Coral Implant